 We believe that we should be held accountable for the impact that our work has, not simply the amount of work that we do.
 We have developed innovative tools to do this, like Impact 2 – a mathematical model which allows us to measure the impact of our work and the wider social and economic benefits of offering access to family planning.

-Using Impact 2 we know that our work in 2011 will prevent:
+Using Impact 2 we know that our work in 2012 prevented:

 Support our work

 Your support makes a real difference to our work.
 Find out how you can work with us to offer choice to women and men around the world.